LBL-EESA/alquimia-dev/doc/api/APIv0_functions.rst

 * structures containing POD.
 Nested structures are OK.
 The ordering and size of data contained in the structures is important.
-It must be the same for C and Fortran.
+It must be the same for C and FORTRAN.
 All structures must defined on the :doc:`structures <APIv0_structures>` page.

 * strings should be c style strings, i.e. null terminated arrays of characters.

-* Fortran expects all function parameters to be pass by value.
+* FORTRAN expects all function parameters to be pass by value.
 All C function parameters must be pointers.

-* Because of name mangling, interfaces contained in C++ classes or Fortran modules must also provide wrapper functions.
+* Because of name mangling, interfaces contained in C++ classes or FORTRAN modules must also provide wrapper functions.

-All function interfaces are described in a language independent pseudocode.
+All function interfaces are described in a language independent pseudo-code.
 Implementations should be described in header files ``XXX_alquimia_interface.h`` or module files ``XXX_alquimia_interface.F90`` and compiled into ``libalquimia_c.a`` or ``libalquimia_fortran.a`` respectively.